asdf-vm/asdf/README.md

 ## INSTALLATION

-If you're on macOS you can [Install using Homebrew](https://github.com/asdf-vm/asdf#homebrew-on-macos)
+If you're on macOS, you [can't install using Homebrew](https://github.com/thoughtbot/dotfiles/issues/577) because the installation will be in [a non-standard location](https://github.com/thoughtbot/dotfiles/issues/577#issuecomment-354332924)

 ### Basic Installation